 Non-Rebels have taken notice too.
 Rubbert said a few industry peers have reached out, wanting to know more.
 The Ole Miss’ staff even recommended Slate to the Southeastern Conference (SEC) in which its sports teams compete.
 The SEC has since joined the Slate lineup too.

 “Slate puts no boundary on how you want the consumer to see your brand,” said Rubbert, who started working in university athletics as a marketing intern at Boise State University in 2015.
 “When you can virtually create any specific item you want and utilize it in game day coverage, it helps you think outside the box, create more, and better engage a fan.”

 Slate puts no boundary on how you want the consumer to see your brand.
 When you can virtually create any specific item you want and utilize it in game day coverage, it helps you think outside the box, create more, and better engage a fan.

-— Janice Rubbert, Ole Miss, Assistant Director of Fan Marketing and Experience
+— Janice Rubbert, Ole Miss, Associate Director of Fan Marketing and Experience

 Rubbert and her many colleagues employ Slate at least and, for now, exclusively to build Instagram Stories.
 But they have grander plans in mind.